idatta21/Project1/README.md

             }
             # Otherwise, warn the user and return the entire dataframe.
             else {
-            message <- paste("WARNING: Argument for Province was not found in either", "the Province  columns.
+            message <- paste("WARNING: Argument for Province was not found in either","the Province  columns.
 Returning all",
                        "or type should be Deaths,Confirmed ,Active,Recovered.")
            warning(message)
             }